 On completion of the Chapter 13 plan debts are wiped out, paid, discharged, etc. Chapter 13 can usually pay off debts much more quickly because in most cases the interest and penalties are stopped on your charge and loan accounts.
 Payment amounts are generally reduced.
 When you visit us, we can explain how it applies to you, but the relief usually is very dramatic.

-The payment is set based on your budget….your ability to pay.
+The payment is set based on your budget and your ability to pay.
 That is why we need to go over your income and expenses in detail.
 Our office is unique in that we have a computer program which calculates your budget of income and expenses while you watch it on the monitor.
 You can see the income and expenses broken down as we type it in, and see just where your money goes each month.
 This enables us to calculate how much you can afford to pay toward your debts very quickly, while you watch us.
-You just need to know how much you make in a typical week, and how much you spend on house payments, rent, utilities, insurance, groceries, gasoline, etc. House payments and rent are generally not included in the chapter 13 plan unless you are behind.
-If your mortgage is past due, a chapter 13 can help catch it up and stop a foreclosure from occurring if the case is filed on time.
-Car payments are usually included in the chapter 13 plan and the car is paid off as part of the plan.
-Generally, no one can repossess or seize your car or other property once your chapter 13 is filed.
-Your wages, earnings, bank accounts, and personal property are protected by the Chapter 13 “automatic stay” against creditors.
+You just need to know how much you make in a typical week, and how much you spend on house payments, rent, utilities, insurance, groceries, gasoline, etc. House payments and rent are generally not included in the Chapter 13 plan unless you are behind.
+If your mortgage is past due, a Chapter 13 can help catch it up and stop a foreclosure from occurring if the case is filed on time.
+Car payments are usually included in the Chapter 13 plan and the car is paid off as part of the plan.
+Generally, no one can repossess or seize your car or other property once your Chapter 13 is filed.
+Your wages, earnings, bank accounts and personal property are protected by the Chapter 13 “automatic stay” against creditors.

 Chapter 7 is “straight bankruptcy” and discharges most debts without making payments and is appropriate when you cannot afford a payment plan under Chapter 13 or when your circumstances do not warrant a payment plan.
 The relief under Chapter 7 is very dramatic since the debtor receives an “automatic stay” against creditors.

 There is no payment plan under Chapter 7 bankruptcy.
 Most debts are discharged.
-We can discuss which chapter is best for you.
+Contact us and we can discuss which chapter is best for you.